Sounds of the Birchbark House

 - Students will hear and then produce the words found in the The Birchbark House series.

-Materials Required: Copies of The Birchbark House, Chickadee, The Game of Silence or The Porcupine Year.
+Materials Required: A copy of The Birchbark House (2024 edition).
 Note: These lessons can be used with any of the books.

 Pre-Activities: Students should read and discuss the texts as assigned in class.
 Many Teacher’s Guides exist to guide research and discussion related to the plot, characters and history included in the books.